jzumsteg/zumstegs-blog/_posts/2021-09-14-alsace-trip---mulhouse.md

 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC01185.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
 	<figcaption><em>A streamlined steam locomotive.
-This one was set up so that it appeared to be running, with the wheels turning and all the mechanical components to-ing and fro-ing.</em></figcaption>
+This one was set up so that it appeared to be running, with the wheels turning and all the mechanical components to-ing and fro-ing.
+The streamlining makes this one beautiful locomotive.
+I'd love to see one running.</em></figcaption>
 </figure>